 Back in early 2018 all of crypto was pinning its hopes on a post Lunar New Year recovery that never came.
 Well, in 2023 the markets keep going up and much of Crypto Twitter seems united in disbelief.
 Is this just a bull trap?
-Bitcoin is now up 38% in the year to date and hit US$23,230/A$33K on the weekend for the first time since August 2020.
+Bitcoin is now up 38% in the year to date and hit US$23,230/A$33K on the weekend for the first time since August 2020 on Australian crypto exchanges.
 The total crypto market cap is once again above US$1 trillion – it’s currently A$1.5T – and Gold and the S&P 500 are also recovering, up 19% and 13% respectively.
 Bitcoin finished the week up 6% to trade around A$32,700 (US$22,980) while Ethereum gained 1% to trade at A$2,320 (US$1,630).
 Almost everything else was up including XRP (8%), ADA (5%), DOGE (4%), SOL (4%), but MATIC lost 4%.
 The Crypto Fear and Greed Index remains at 52 or ‘neutral’.

 From the IR OTC Desk